AdamescuArmand/Sorting_Algorithms/README.md

 # Sorting_Algorithms
-This Repository was made with the purpose of providing more context on the research paper , it contains the implementations in python of all the sorting algorithms used
+This Repository was made with the purpose of providing more context on the algorithms used in the research paper , it contains each and every implementation (in python) that was used for the Experimental Part .